Yes, I have a degree in art. And no, I don’t want to talk about it.

 Option 2: Complain to a redress scheme

-If you feel your complaint hasn’t been dealt with appropriately by your letting agent, you can take your complaint to a redness scheme they are a member of.
+If you feel your complaint hasn’t been dealt with appropriately by your letting agent, you can take your complaint to a redress scheme they are a member of.

 From 1 October 2014, all letting agents have been required to be a member of one of three government-approved letting agency redress schemes!
 If your agent ISN’T a member of at least one, they are NOT complying with the law and could face persecution (contact your local council for further information).

 For more information, go to the Letting Agents Approved Redress Schemes page.